Are you looking for the ultimate 5 days in London itinerary?

 Long a symbol for British citizens, the palace is important during celebrations as well as sorrows.

 Do not miss out on seeing the renowned changing of the guard.
-Check the palace website for when you will be spending 5 days in London, to confirm the dates and times of the ceremony.
+Check the palace website for when you will be spending 5 days in London to confirm the dates and times of the ceremony.

-Tickets here: Buckingham Palace: The State Rooms Entrance Ticket
+Book Here: Buckingham Palace: The State Rooms Entrance Ticket

-Tickets here: London: The Changing of the Guard Experience
+Book Here: London: The Changing of the Guard Experience

 Stop 3: Hyde Park